 Meeting synchronously at times that may be impossible for potential enrollees to attend and therefore preclude them from being coaches.

-The Case for Digital Solutions
+The Case for A.I-Augmenting Expert Coaches

 A mobile-based DPP that is delivered entirely digitally requires far fewer lifestyle coaches, and Lark’s 2017 study in the JMIR proved that this model has equivalent clinical outcomes to in-person programs.